Lorenzo0111/QualityArmory/wiki/config/menu.md

         name: "&c&lExplosives"
         lore:
           - "&7All explosive weapons"
-      filter: "GRENADES" # must match the registry you want to show
+        filter: "MISC" # must be one of: ALL, GUN, AMMO, ARMOR, MISC
 ```

 ## Menu layouts